beheerderdag/irods-perf-test/README.md

 ## Table size

-As I was adding more and more files to irods via iput I was also keep track of various table size growth, in particular the r_data_main table size. pg_total_relation_size index+table.
+As I was adding more and more files to irods via iput I was also keeping track of various table size growth, in particular the r_data_main table size. pg_total_relation_size index+table.
+You can do this via postgres commands.
+For my tests, I recorded the table size of before and after running a test.

 ```